shivanikashyap1032/Restaurant/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

-* How to connect with a database in mysql workbench

-1)Open MySQL Workbench and click on the "Database" menu.

-2)Click on "Connect to Database" to open the "Setup New Connection" dialog box.

-3)In the "Setup New Connection" dialog box, enter the following details:

-.)Connection Name: A descriptive name for your connection.
-.)Hostname: The hostname or IP address of the MySQL server you want to connect to.
-.)Port: The port number that MySQL is running on (usually 3306).
-.)Username: Your MySQL username.
-.)Password: Your MySQL password.
-.)Click on the "Test Connection" button to verify that the connection details are correct.
-If the connection is successful, you .)will see a message indicating that the connection was successful.

-4)Click on the "OK" button to save the connection details and connect to the database.
-Once you have successfully connected to the database, you can start working with it in MySQL Workbench.
-You can create and manage databases, tables, and data, and perform various other operations on the database using the various tools and features provided by MySQL Workbench.

 ### Prerequisites
 What things you need to install the software and how to install them.